 Recognizing the Pattern of Cognitive Decline

 Cancer and Dementia Caregivers are especially prone to severe mental stress and agony.
-Many people approach Pamela with bewilderment around how the behavior of their loved parents has changed.
-They are surprised by their declined ability in taking care of themselves or even able to do basic chores.
+Many people approach Pamela with bewilderment about how the behavior of their loved parents has changed.
+They are surprised by their declining ability to take care of themselves or even able to do basic chores.

 "They remember mom doing everything, taking kids to schools, making the meals and cleaning the house, she was a superwoman but now Mom can't do basic things.
 So it is emotionally very hard for children to accept"